 A Short Advertisement

 I bought the book when it first came out, did the exercises, and learned a lot about color mixing with colored pencils.
-I still have the tools from those exercises, and I still use them.
+I still have the tools from those exercises.

 The principles Amy discusses in this book apply to every subject.
 Yes.
 Even portraits!